 New for 2018 the Skyscape Scout now features new longer 3mm cord rear guy outs (not shown in photos) which provide improved interior height at the foot and increased ventilation at the rear.
 Also new is the addition of reflective guy outs all around.

 All Skyscape models utilize a dual fixed length 45" or 115 cm pole support structure to create an A-frame like structure.
-This can be achieved through the use of trekking poles or our collapsible Aluminum and Carbon Fiber Poles (Sold Separately).
-While both poles work well with the Scout, the Aluminum poles are more lower in price, while our Carbon Fiber poles are half the weight.
+This can be achieved through the use of trekking poles or our collapsible Aluminum and Carbon Fiber Poles (sold separately).
+While both poles work well with the Scout, the Aluminum poles are lower in price, while our Carbon Fiber poles are half the weight.

 The dual pole structure is slightly offset from the center of the tent.
 The offset yields extra head room when lying down, reducing that claustrophobic feeling.
 Further, it allows the Skyscape to be extremely rigid when guyed out, creating a structure capable of riding out the worst storms.